TheRobBrennan/explore-python/README.md

 Follow the prompts to select the `Python: General` case and enter the relative path to the Hello World example - `hello-world/hello.py`

 Select `No` when prompted to add Docker Compose.
 This would be useful if we were running multiple containers or services with our application - something that is unnecessary for our Hello World example.

+#### OPTIONAL: Add an environment variable to the image

+You can optionally add `ENV key=value` to the `Dockerfile` for any environment variables you would like to be accessible.